Justin offers valuable insights into the challenges and rewards of being a founder and provides tips for aspiring entrepreneurs.

 Can you share a story about the funniest mistake when you first started?
 Then, can you tell us what lesson you learned from that?

 One of the funnier stories I have from starting Intuico Digital (a marketing Company) was that we decided to try and cold call people during the pandemic to get clients.

 These were your average mom & pop restaurants and shops.
-Unfortunately, we gravely miscalculated the state of the economy and companies' cash in reserves.
-Getting clients to pay you money when they aren't making any was pretty tricky.
+Unfortunately, we gravely miscalculated the state of the economy and companies' cash-in reserves.
+Getting clients to pay you when they aren't making any was pretty tricky.
 That lesson taught me a lot, though.

 Through that, I learned how to persevere through the toughest of times.